PMU-PROJECT/backend_server/README.md

 1. If running from local machine

-allow connection from samenet IPs
+allow connection from all IPs
 - In installdir/data/pg_hba.conf, insert
-- host *database_name* *database_user* 172.17.0.0/16 trust
+- host all             all              all              scram-sha-256
-- where you replace database_name and database_user with the ones you created

 **Quart**